-If a student is reasonably suspected of violating school rules and concealing prohibitive items, or student safety may be in question, the student is subject to a search.
-Failure to comply with a search request by the Dean will result in a 3-10 day suspension.
+If a student is reasonably suspected of violating school rules and concealing prohibited items, or student safety may be in question, the student is subject to a search.
+Failure to comply with a search request can be seen as an admission of guilt.
+Discipline interventions, including suspension, may result from this refusal.
 Questioning or interviewing of students conducted by school officials DOES NOT require parental contact or consent, even if such questioning occurs in the presence or vicinity of our School Resource Officer or the information obtained by school officials is later shared with our School Resource Officer.